mulkatz/mulkatz/README.md

   <p align="left">I'm a software engineer at <strong><a href="https://www.altow.de/">Altow</a></strong> based in ⚓️
     Rostock, Germany.
 Since I spend most of my time working on projects for clients, most of my code contributions are unfortunately not open source - however, a few of my hobby projects can be found here.<br><br>
     I am motivated by my passion for problem-solving and building software solutions.
-I am always looking for ways to learn and grow and I constantly try to improve my skills to design and implement efficient and effective software
+I am always looking for ways to learn and grow and I constantly try to improve my skills to design and implement efficient and effective software.
-    <br><br><br><br>
+    <br><br>
 </div>

 <br/>